panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 ```

 `sum1` and `sum2` are functions that sum two numbers.
 They've been created by the `factory()` function.

-Functions in JavaScript are first-class citizens, meaning that a function is a regular object.
-The function object can be returned by other functions (like `factory()` does), be compared, etc.: anything you can do with an object.

 The functions `sum1` and `sum2` share the same code source but they are different function objects.
 Comparing them `sum1 === sum2` evaluates to `false`.